Fibromyalgie et sport : faire de l'exercice en sécurité

 First , there is evidence that exercise can help alleviate chronic pain .
 This is because movement stimulates the production of endorphins, brain chemicals that act as natural painkillers.

-It is important to note that the benefits of exercise for fibromyalgia patients may vary depending on the individual .
+It is important to note that the benefits of exercise for fibromyalgia patients can vary depending on the individual .
 Some may find significant relief from their symptoms, while others may see more modest improvements.
 Regardless, simply engaging in regular physical activity is a positive step toward managing this condition.

 Pain management through sport